hfl110529/CA-SCA/README.md

 The last round keys (first byte) corresponding to the data set are 3E, 5F, 61, 34, DF.

-Repository structure
+**Repository structure**

 This repository is composed of the following folders and script:

-./Dataset: the dataset (.npy format) used in the experiments.
+**./Dataset:** the dataset (.npy format) used in the experiments.

-./models: contains the final model.
+**./models:** contains the final model.

-. /CA-SCA_Demo.ipynb: A notebook

-Each dataset is composed of the following folders and script:

-- **./Data:** the dataset (.npy format) used in the experiments.
-- **./models**: contains the pre-trained model, fine-tuned model, etc.
-- **..._CDPA_Demo.ipynb**: the notebook file that contains both codes and outputs.
-This notebook demonstrates how to load a dataset, how to pre-process the data, how to fine-tune a network, how to evaluate the pre-trained and fine-tuned models, etc.
+**. /CA-SCA_Demo.ipynb:** A notebook file containing code and output.
+The notebook demonstrates how to load the dataset, how to preprocess the data, how to perform cross-attention training, and how to evaluate the model.